ray-project/ray/doc/source/data/getting-started.rst

 .. tip::

-    Ray Data is designed for processing of *finite* datasets for ML training and batch inference.
-This is unlike frameworks such as Apache Flink, which are designed for data processing over infinite data streams.
+    Ray Data is for processing of *finite* datasets for ML training and batch inference.
+This is in contrast to frameworks such as Apache Flink that process infinite data streams.

 Install Ray Data
 ----------------